ruyd/Concentrate/README.md

 Reading a lot or studying a bit?

-From a safe way to fight interruptions and distractions into a surprisingly helpful app for concentration.
+From a safe way to fight interruptions and distractions into a surprisingly helpful app for concentration

 ### Features